IssayevRakhat/RandM/README.md

 In our plans we want to do more interactive website for music listening, and for it working more smoothly without any bugs and mistakes.
 We want to go further than local storage to go further than limits of this browser storage, we plan to add more serious data base for data of users and music.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author